projectdiscovery/interactsh/README.md

 - Download latest JAR file from https://github.com/wdahlenburg/interactsh-collaborator/releases
 - Open Burp suite, Navigate to **Extender** tab, Click on **Add** and select the downloaded JAR file
 - New tab named **Interactsh** will be appeared upon successful installation.

+### OWASP ZAP Add-On

+Interactsh can be used with OWASP ZAP via the [OAST add-on for ZAP](https://www.zaproxy.org/docs/desktop/addons/oast-support/).
+With ZAP's scripting capabilities, you can create powerful out-of-band scan rules that leverage Interactsh's features.
+A standalone script template has been provided as an example (it is added automatically when you install the add-on).

+- Install the OAST add-on from the [ZAP Marketplace](https://www.zaproxy.org/addons/).
+- Go to Tools &rarr; Options &rarr; OAST and select **Interactsh**.
+- Configure [the options](https://www.zaproxy.org/docs/desktop/addons/oast-support/services/interactsh/options/) for the client and click on "New Payload" to generate a new payload.
+- OOB interactions will appear in the [OAST Tab](https://www.zaproxy.org/docs/desktop/addons/oast-support/tab/) and you can click on any of them to view the full request and response.
+- See the [OAST add-on documentation](https://www.zaproxy.org/docs/desktop/addons/oast-support/) for more info.

 ### Setting up self-hosted instance